Principal Investigators: Dr Daniel Stein and Dr. Heather Lanthorn (IDinsight)

 Little is known about the effects of large cash transfers in contexts of protracted displacement.
 This includes the influence of cash transfers on health behaviours during shocks such as the COVID-19 pandemic.

-By comparing refugee households who have already received their GiveDirectly cash transfer with refugee households who will receive their cash transfer in the near future, we will develop better evidence on how unconditional cash transfers influence refugee household knowledge, behaviours, and access to health services during a pandemic.
+IDinsight planned to develop evidence in this area by building on an ongoing impact evaluation of GiveDirectly’s unconditional cash transfer program in Kiryandongo refugee settlement, Uganda.
+They compared refugee households who have already received their GiveDirectly cash transfer with refugee households who were scheduled to receive their cash transfer in the near future, in order to develop better evidence on how unconditional cash transfers influence refugee household knowledge and behaviours during a pandemic.

 We have been able to work with an inspiring team in Uganda -- themselves mostly South Sudanese refugees -- to collect meaningful data on the experience of being a refugee during a time of additional hardship.
 We hope this research will both reveal the work that needs to be done as well as some ways to do it.